Your cookie preferences

 If you buy a couple of items on your student credit card and pay off the balance each month, you are demonstrating to future lenders that you can handle credit.
 This will build up a record of your financial history on your credit report and start to build your credit score.
 Having a good credit score can mean that in the future, when you might want to apply for a mortgage, lenders can see that you are responsible with your finances.

-By using a credit card instead of a debit card, you get protection under the Consumer Credit Act, which means if you pay for something costing over £100 and less than £30,000 on your credit card and something goes wrong, the credit card provider will be able to give you a refund.
+• By using a credit card instead of a debit card, you get protection under the Consumer Credit Act, which means if you pay for something costing over £100 and up to £30,000 on your credit card and something goes wrong, the credit card provider will be able to give you a refund.

 There are numerous advantages, but there are some things to consider before applying for a credit card.